 MP for Burton and Uttoxeter

-Jacob Collier is a Labour (Co-op) MP for Burton and Uttoxeter, elected on 4 July 2024.
-He sits on several committees, including the Transport Committee, the Petitions Committee, and committees for the Courts (Remote Hearings) Bill and the Licensing Hours Extensions Bill.
-Previously, he served on the Renters' Rights Bill committee in October to November 2024.
+Jacob Collier is a Labour and Co-operative MP for Burton and Uttoxeter, elected in July 2024.
+He sits on the Transport Committee and on several Bills committees, including the Courts (Remote Hearings) Bill, Licensing Hours Extensions Bill, and the Petitions Committee, and previously served on the Renters’ Rights Bill committee in late 2024.

 Generated 21 February 2026